ZarnackGroup/racoon_clip/docs/tutorial.rst

   All paths need to be specified as absolute paths.
 Relative paths` (for example starting with ~) are not allowed.

-Open the config file and change the paths with your favourite editor.
+This is how the config file config_min_example_iCLIP.yaml looks like:

 .. code:: python